Virgin Logo

 Virgin Logo 1978

 The firm signed with the Sex Pistols.
-Their leader, John Lydon, was against using what he considered a hippie sign on the band’s records.
+Their leader, John Lydon, opposed the use of what he considered a hippie symbol on the band’s records.
 The search for a new logo that would represent the band’s essence and fit well with the company’s other clients began.

 Promising graphic artist Ray Kyte was brought in to create a logo, and he suggested the well-known logo (they say he wrote it on a napkin).
 Subsequently, the mark was used for other clients and all areas of Virgin’s business.